Chaotix (prototype 1207)

 |ROM size: 3 MB|

-- Only Mighty, Knuckles, and Charmy have their abilities implemented.
-Vector's running animation is faster.
+- Vector's running animation is faster.
 Presumably, ********/Wechnia/Tails has his abilities implemented as evidenced from proto 1227.

 - Wechnia's palette in this proto is very different.
 It consists of mostly orange/yellow/red colors, implying that he was Tails at one point.
 In fact, some colors match perfectly or near-perfectly with Tails' palette from Crackers.
 In this proto, the palette is used.
 In later protos, the palette exists but Wechnia's palette pointer points to Mighty's palette instead.
 Presently, Wechnia is unplayable due to crashing issues.